 It is one of the most beautiful hamlets in Italy.
-Civitella del Tronto secretly holds the narrowest street of Italy and its famous fortress.
-Built by the Spanish and now holding the primate to be the second-largest fortress in Europe.
+Civitella del Tronto secretly holds the narrowest street of Italy.
+The city is also famous for its fortress, which was built by the Spanish and now holding the primate to be the second-largest fortress in Europe.

-Metropolitan Museum in New York, the Louvre in Paris, and other international museums collect the Castelli majolica ceramic, one of Italy’s most important ceramic traditions.
-You can visit the workshops of some of the fifty Artigiani, as well as the ceramic museum and the stunning ‘Sistine Chapel’ of Castelli, a whole church covered by hand-made ceramic tiles from the 15 & 16 century.
+The Metropolitan Museum in New York, the Louvre in Paris, and also other international museums collect the Castelli majolica ceramics, which is considered as one of Italy’s most important ceramic traditions.
+You can visit the workshops of some of the fifty Artigiani, as well as the ceramic museum and the stunning ‘Sistine Chapel’ of Castelli, a whole church covered by hand-made ceramic tiles from the 15th & 16th century.

-Giulianova ‘alta’ (at the top) a hilltop medieval town with narrow streets and beautiful decor. instead, Giulianova ‘bassa’ (at the bottom), famous for its fishing harbour and ‘lungomare’ (seafront).
+Giulianova ‘alta’ (at the top) is a hilltop medieval town with narrow streets and beautiful decor.
+Instead, Giulianova ‘bassa’ (at the bottom), famous for its fishing harbor and ‘lungomare’ (seafront).

-Small hilltop village full of history and excellent family-owned food & craft artisans.
+Small hilltop village, which is full of history and excellent family-owned food & craft artisans.

-Once was within the region of Abruzzo, now part of the Lazio region, most famous for spaghetti or better ‘Bucatini alla Amatriciana’, as well as its guanciale (pork’s cheek).
-Unfortunately is under reconstruction due to the recent earthquake.
+Once it was part of Abruzzo, but now belongs to the Lazio region.
+You can taste here the town’s famous spaghetti or to be more specific, the ‘Bucatini alla Amatriciana’, as well as its guanciale (pork’s cheek).
+Unfortunately, the town is under reconstruction due to the recent earthquake.